Squirrelcoding/mailCaptcha/README.md

 ```js
 verify.message("Hello!
 Here is your verification code: --CODE--")
 ```
 When the message is sent, it will replace `--CODE--` with the code!
+If you do not want a custom message, just dont call the `message` function!
+HTML support will also come soon!
 # Known Bugs

 - `alert` and `prompt` dont work, we will add support for this sometime!